Watch astronauts give the International Space Station a power boost - KTVZ

 Watch astronauts give the International Space Station a power boost

-On Wednesday morning, NASA astronaut Shane Kimbrough and European Space Agency astronaut Thomas Pesquet will conduct a spacewalk to begin the installation of new solar arrays.
+NASA astronaut Shane Kimbrough and European Space Agency astronaut Thomas Pesquet are conducting a spacewalk to begin the installation of new solar arrays.
 The panels will help provide a power boost to the space station.

-The walk is scheduled to begin around 8 a.m.
+The walk started around 8:11 a.m.
 ET, with live coverage on NASA’s TV channel and website starting at 6:30 a.m.
 ET.
 The spacewalk is expected to last about six-and-a-half hours.

-Pesquet will be wearing red stripes on his spacesuit as extravehicular crew member 1 and Kimbrough will wear the suit without stripes as extravehicular crew member 2.
+Pesquet is wearing red stripes on his spacesuit as extravehicular crew member 1 and Kimbrough is wearing the suit without stripes as extravehicular crew member 2.

 The two astronauts will continue these upgrades during a spacewalk on Sunday.
 These are the 239th and 240th spacewalks in support of assembling, maintaining and upgrading the station.